By J. L. Starkey

 While the first leg of the trip seemed inconsequential, it was eerily prophetic.
 The steamer (which was actually called the James Millinger) made headlines during its return voyage due to an on-board outbreak of cholera.
 Sadly, in the months ahead, the disease would become all too familiar to the men from Ohio.

-Uncle Morris briefly described the group’s struggles along the Trail, and included details about a minor Indian attack that was resolved when Morris B. gave a lame ox to his attackers.
+In “The Rowe Saga,” Uncle Morris briefly described the group’s struggles and included scant details about an Indian attack that was resolved when Morris B. gave a lame ox to his attackers.
 By the time the men arrived in California, they were apparently “…without cattle or wagons, [and] only the things they could carry were saved.”
 Despite all of that, the men worked in the mines during the winter of 1850 and returned to Ohio in the spring of 1851.
 Easy enough, right?

 Well…no. It seems that Uncle Morris neglected to mention a few important details.